 The results presented in this article link algorithmic information properties with network topological ones.
-As the reader might notice, there may be graph particular aspects that trigger AEOE (see Theorems 8.1 and 8.2 and Corollaries 8.1.1 and 9.1).
-These are embedded in the average singleton diffusion density (Definition 6.2.1.1) and function c that takes some time interval as input (see Corollaries 8.1.1 and 9.1 and Theorem 8.2).
-In fact, the AEOE phenomenon benefits from topologies capable of faster spreading or flooding [27].
-Although building variations of our models to fit real complex networks measurements for scale-free networks in [61, 62](through a susceptible-infected-susceptible (SIS) variation of the BBIG model and the correspondence between prevalence and average diffusion density) will be a fruitful application of our models in network science, there would be no necessary advantage in some particular heterogeneity on the network structure.
+Thus, we show that there may be graph particular aspects that trigger EEOE (see Theorems 8.1 and 8.2 and Corollaries 8.1.1 and 9.1).
+These are embedded in the average singleton diffusion density (Definition 6.2.1.1) and function c that takes a certain amount of cycles as input (see Corollaries 8.1.1 and 9.1 and Theorem 8.2).
+In fact, our work suggests that the EEOE phenomenon benefits from topologies capable of faster spreading or flooding [29].
+Although building variations of our models to fit real complex networks measurements for scale-free networks in [63,64] (through a Susceptible-Infected-Susceptible (SIS) variation of the BBIG model and the correspondence between prevalence and average diffusion density) will be a fruitful application of our models in network science, there would be no necessary advantage in some particular heterogeneity on the network structure.
 Note that our result 9.1 only uses the temporal diffusion diameter.
-We suggest that our mathematical results might indeed corroborate with computational experimental approaches in complex networks in [73] [72] [75].
-If an average optimization through diffusion corresponds somehow to average emergent complexity, graph sparseness (also discussed in [27]) and the small-diameter property might play a central role in achieving this optimization with minimum cost.
+We suggest that our mathematical results might indeed corroborate with computational experimental approaches in complex networks in [76] [75] [78].
+If an average optimization through diffusion corresponds somehow to expected emergent complexity, graph sparseness (also discussed in [29]) and the small-diameter property may play a central role in achieving this optimization with minimum cost.
 A more accurate theoretical analysis of this potential corroborations is paramount for future research.

-With the same focus on complex networks analysis, an statistical or probabilistic information-theoretic counterpart of our work might be developed with further investigation on [31, 56, 72].
-The case more specific of an experimental approach centered on the relation between living systems and graph properties using statistical information is presented in [67, 80].
+With the same focus on complex networks analysis, an statistical or probabilistic information-theoretic counterpart of our work might be developed with further investigation on [32, 58, 75].
+The case more specific of an experimental approach centered on the relation between living systems and graph properties using statistical information is presented in [49, 70, 83].

-Establishing relations between algorithmic information and statistical information like in [30, 42, 77, 86] within the context of algorithmic networks is crucial to approximate or find equivalences between measures from algorithmic information and measures from statistical information.
-In the particular case of an approach centered on emergence and self-organization, we suggest further investigation from [35, 64, 78].
-Another interesting topic is whether the average (and the joint) emergent algorithmic complexity is sufficient to deal with synergistic and integrated information [40, 41, 59, 65, 82, 83] or not, as it directly gives a measure of irreducible information [19, 21, 50].
-If one assumes the definition of synergy as the general phenomenon in which the whole system is irreducibly better in solving a common problem than the sum (or the union) of its parts taken separately, as is widely used in statistical information-theoretic approaches cited in the previous sentence, then there may be a possible interpretation of (joint or average) emergent algorithmic complexity as (joint or average) synergistic algorithmic information.
+Establishing relations between algorithmic information and statistical information like in [31, 43, 80, 89] within the context of algorithmic networks is crucial to approximate or find equivalences between measures from algorithmic information and measures from statistical information.
+In the particular case of an approach centered on emergence and self-organization, we suggest further investigation from [36, 66, 81].
+Another interesting topic is whether the average (and the joint/global) emergent algorithmic complexity is sufficient to deal with synergistic and integrated information [41, 42, 61, 68, 85, 86] or not, as it directly gives a measure of irreducible information [21, 23, 52].
+If one assumes the definition of synergy as the general phenomenon in which the whole system is irreducibly better in solving a common problem than the sum (or the union) of its parts taken separately, as is widely used in statistical information-theoretic approaches cited in the previous sentence, then there may be a possible interpretation of (global or average local) emergent algorithmic complexity as (global or average local) synergistic algorithmic information.
 For this, note that one may consider for example that the common goal of the algorithmic network is to increase the average fitness of each node/program (see Subsection 3.1).